plum-umd/adapton.racket/README.md

 file, or consider creating a new file for your tests that leverages the code in the files related to testing.

+If you are using DrRacket, you can right click on any function and select "go to source file" to open the file containing the function definition.

 ## Graphing

 There is code throughout the repo that builds a visual representation of the DCG